-4 USERS'RESPONSIBILITIES
+5 USERS'RESPONSIBILITIES

-- 4.1 Councillors may use social media during meetings, with handheld devices and laptops permitted (indeed encouraged) for use during meetings to allow environmentally friendly and effective communication.
+- 5.1 Councillors may use social media during meetings, with handheld devices and laptops permitted (indeed encouraged) for use during meetings to allow environmentally friendly and effective communication.
 The use of such devices is intended to improve communication during meetings not to interrupt or distract anyone taking part.
 Ensure the volume on all electronic devices is turned to 'mute'.
 Councillors' tweets or blog posts during council meetings should refer to the discussions which are taking place at the meeting tweeting/blogging about other subjects will show the public and other attendees that you are not engaging properly in the meeting.
 Councillors have a responsibility to take council business seriously and it is not appropriate for members to use social media to tease or insult other members.
-Residents expect debate and to be informed about council business, but not to witness petty arguments. - 4.2 Councillors using social media should make use of stringent privacy settings if they do not wish them to be accessed by the press and public. - 4.3 In any biography where the Councillor is identified as a Councillor, the account should state that the views are those of the Councillor in question and may not represent the views of the Council.
-Use of the Council's logo on a personal account or website should only occur with the written permission of the Town Clerk. - 4.4 Councillors are personally responsible for the content which they publish on any form of social media.
-Publishing or allowing to be published (in the form of a comment) an untrue statement about a person which is damaging to their reputation may amount to libel. - 4.5 Councillors must treat others with respect, avoid personal attacks and not make disrespectful, rude, or offensive comments. - 4.6 Councillors must comply with equality laws contained within the Equality Act 2010 and associated legislation.
-They must not publish anything that might be considered sexist, racist, ageist, discriminatory against sexual orientation, or religious beliefs.
+Residents expect debate and to be informed about council business, but not to witness petty arguments. - 5.2 Councillors using social media should make use of stringent privacy settings if they do not wish them to be accessed by the press and public.

+- 5.3 Councillors should not use "Councillor" or "Cllr" as part of his or her username on any personal social media account. - 5.4 In any biography where the Councillor is identified as a Councillor, the account should state that the views are those of the Councillor in question and may not represent the views of the Council.
+Use of the Council's logo on a personal account or website should only occur with the written permission of the Town Clerk. - 5.5 The logo should not be used on sites or applications which are unrelated to or not representative of the Council's official position.
+If in doubt, contact the Town Clerk. - 5.6 Where possible, a Councillor should make clear who they are in the profile of any account and whether they are an authorised representative of the Council, unless there are exceptional circumstances, such as a potential threat to personal security.
+In such instances, the Council's ICT officer must be consulted. - 5.7 Councillors are personally responsible for the content which they publish on any form of social media.
+Publishing or allowing to be published (in the form of a comment) an untrue statement about a person which is damaging to their reputation may amount to libel. - 5.8 Councillors must treat others with respect, avoid personal attacks and not make disrespectful, rude, or offensive comments. - 5.9 Councillors must comply with equality laws contained within the Equality Act 2010 and associated legislation.
+They must not publish anything that might be considered sexist, racist, ageist, homophobic or anti-faith.